 Start with one letter.
 Pick a prompt from the list above, grab a pen or open a document, and write for 10 minutes.
 Don’t edit.
 Don’t overthink.
 Just let the words come.

 Your parents won’t grade your letter.
-They’ll keep it.
+They’ll treasure it.

 About Martin Gouy